This harissa honey chicken bake is so easy to prepare and it's all cooked in the same oven pan, so there is less clearing up too.

 - vegetables - try sliced courgettes (zucchini) or aubergine (eggplant), tomatoes.
 Small diced potatoes would also work or use leftover cooked potatoes.

-Freeze in sealed bags or containers for up to 4 months.
-I would not recommend freezing the vegetables.
+- Freezer - place in sealed bags or containers for up to 3 months.
+Defrost overnight in the refrigerator.

 Mix it with minced meat such as beef, lamb or pork to make burgers or form into sausages around skewers to make koftas.
 These are great for the barbecue.

 Use it in salad dressings or mix with mayonnaise or yogurt to use as a dip or a sauce.